Amaze Launches Australia’s First National Autism Helpline

 After just a single contact, 83% said they felt more positive about the issue they were seeking support around.
 Today, with Autism Connect, the service aims to help more people around Australia.

 “I got diagnosed at age 40 and I found that really enlightening and validating.
-You’ve got the ability to send a 5-second message and then get a human response.
+You’ve got the ability to send a five-second message and then get a human response.
 They were friendly, patient and empathetic.
-They were really just nice to deal with on the phone and it felt like the easiest thing ever,” said Catherine, an autistic mother of 2 autistic boys.
+They were really just nice to deal with on the phone and it felt like the easiest thing ever,” said Catherine, an autistic mother of two autistic boys.

 Operating from Monday to Friday, 8am – 7pm, Autism Connect can be contacted through these channels: